 - Take a greased round pan or any shape you desire.
 Grease them generously and dust some flour on it.
-Preheat the oven at 180°C exactly fifteen mins before baking.
+Preheat the oven to 180°C exactly fifteen mins before baking.

 - Fold in semolina gently into batches of three.
-Now fold in the grounded coconut paste, baking powder and salt.
-Cover with a lid Or foil and allow to ferment overnight.
-Now keep the above mixture for about 5 hours Or overnight for best results.
+Now fold in the grounded coconut paste, baking powder, corn flour and salt.
+Cover with a lid or foil and allow to ferment overnight.
+Now keep the above mixture for about 5 hours or overnight for best results.
 Since Mumbai is humid and hot.
 It's advisable you cover and keep this cake batter in the fridge.
 Before baking them remove an hour earlier to make it at room temperature.

 - Check the batter in the morning add milk if it's appearing dry and mix nicely.
-Finally add Vanilla Essence.
-Bake at 100°C for about 40 mins Or until the skewer comes out clean.
+Finally, add Vanilla Essence.
+Bake at 180°C for about 40 mins or until the skewer comes out clean.